ArweaveTeam/Bounties/readme.md

 ## **Rules**

-We want to let you get started building your app without delay, so ideas for submissions are automatically approved.
-However, **only submissions that meet the reward criteria outlined below will receive a reward** - so please make sure you review them carefully and make sure your app complies with them.

-If we notice that your submission is unlikely to meet the reward criteria, we will try and let you know in advance, and are happy to offer guidance on how to tweak your idea to fit this guidance.
-[Holla at us](https://discord.gg/VxJ3xsm) on Discord!

 **[Check out ArweaveApps](http://arweaveapps.com) to ensure your submission is substantially different from existing applications on the permaweb!**

 ### **Successful submissions will meet the following criteria:**